Ambayonyx/slnviz/README.md

 * dark (default)
 * light

+These themes are defined in the file `themes.ini` in the script folder.
+You can define your own themes by creating a themes.ini in the folder where you call the application.

 ### style attributes

-With the parameter ` --style attribute value` the dot rendering can be modified.
+With the parameter ` --style attribute value` the dot rendering can be modified even per style attribute.
 These attributes override the definitions in the theme, so you can combine the usage of `--theme` and `--style` to tweak existing themes to your preference.

 ### diagram style attrbutes
 The following global attributes are supported